 Grünenthal is convinced that the complex nature of pain calls for a holistic effort from prevention, through early diagnosis, to most effective treatment.
 This effort has to involve the patient from the beginning and has to embrace the multidisciplinary aspects of chronic pain management.
 In practice this means that policy makers, healthcare professionals, budget holders, and industry urgently need to work together in order to modernize the entire approach.

-A need for innovations
+The need for innovation

 Grünenthal is committed to foster innovation for the improvement of pain management in Europe.
-Grünenthal is actively involved in a number of public-private partnership initiatives.
-These are funded by the Innovative Medicines Initiative 2 (IMI2) of the EU and the pharmaceutical companies under the umbrella of the European Federation of Pharmaceutical Industries and Associations (EFPIA).
-The projects will run for several years and aim to understand and improve treatment of chronic pain, amongst others.
+Grünenthal has increased its research and development investments and built an organizational framework that effectively drives innovation.
+Grünenthal invests a sustainable amount of its revenues for research and development, Grünenthal is actively involved in a number of public-private partnership initiatives and cooperates within the framework set by the Innovative Medicines Initiative (IMI) of the European Union and the European Federation of Pharmaceutical Industries and Associations (EFPIA).
+These projects will run for several years and aim to understand and improve treatment of pain.